rizkyramadhan21/python-scripts/HOUSE/readme.md

 * the average land area in square meters;
 * the average building area in square meters.

-The best house options range to select is:
+The best house option to select is where the lower price meets the upper specification:

-* the price is less than the average area;
+* the price is less than the average price;
 * the building is greater than the average building area;
 * the land area is greater than the average land area.